 Now you can make international payments from anywhere without having to pay exorbitant fees.

 If you’re travelling overseas for an extended period, you’ll still need to continue paying your bills.
-Until not so long ago, your only legitimate option was to arrange payments with your bank and be charged plenty of fees in the process.
-But now you can now look forward to making regular international payments without incurring fees, and you can even expect locked exchange rates.
+Not so long ago, your only legitimate option for sending regular overseas payments was to arrange payments with your bank and pay plenty of fees in the process.
+But now you can look forward to making regular international payments without incurring fees, and you can even expect locked exchange rates.